Dorsland Trek: Second Trek

 The second trek group eventually left the Limpopo on 10 April 1877 and trekked along the Mahalapye River without permission.
 A delegation from Khama, comprising the missionary Hepburn, the trader Alfred Musson as interpreter, and seven council members tried in vain to convince them not to take on this dangerous journey.
-There was suspicion about Kham’s motives and his good advice that they should break up into smaller groups to trek across the Thirstland.
+There was suspicion about Khama's motives and his good advice that they should break up into smaller groups to trek across the Thirstland.
 The trekkers thought he wanted to divide them into smaller groups because it would then be easier for him to kill them in these groups.

 Despite an agreement the trekkers reached the previous evening to trek in separate groups a few days apart, complete disorder prevailed when the first trekkers left Letloche on the morning of 7 May 1877 and the rest of the trek party followed them as one group.
 In the total absence of leadership there were no order and discipline and the stage was set for the disaster that followed.

 During the next seven to ten days water spots such as Tlhabala, Inkowane and Lethlakane were the setting for shocking scenes: From the third day on these banks the terrified bellows of the cows and screams of other animals were indescribable.
 In their distress, some of the oxen stormed ahead and trampled a few watering holes to mush.
 Thereafter they completely lost control and ran off.
 Most were never found again or eventually died of thirst.
 The suffering of the trekkers was no less heart-breaking.
 At times water had to be rationed between them in spoons.
 Some were so desperate to take in any form of fluid to assuage their thirst that they slit the throats of sheep, goats or even dogs and drank their blood or intestinal fluids.
 Amazingly enough, none of the trekkers died of thirst, however malaria still caused deaths.
 In these dismal circumstances the leader of the trek, Commandant Louw du Plessis, took the blame for the disastrous trek and resigned.